Fiend-Shadow/dinosaurs-collector/readme.md

 ### `Description:`

-Dinosaurs collector game , where the player is collecting the dinosaurs to gain 1 point, and if didn’t collect player will lose a point and the player has to run away from bricks, the game continue based on players score. the game will be ended when the player score gonna be less than 0 or when the player hits one of the bricks.
+Dinosaurs collector game , where the player is collecting the dinosaurs to gain 1 point, and if didn’t collect player will lose a point ,the player has to run away from bricks, the game continue based on players score. the game will be ended when the player score gonna be less than 0 or when the player hits one of the bricks.

 ### `MVP ( DOM - CANVAS ):`